jinq0123/hotfix/README.md

 # hotfix
 Lua 5.2/5.3 hotfix.
 Hot update functions and keep old data.

-Local variables to functions are not updated.
+Local variable which is not referenced by _G is not updated.
 ```
 -- test.lua: return { function func() return "old" end }
-local test = require("test")
+local test = require("test")  -- referenced by _G.package.loaded["test"]
-local func = test.func
+local func = test.func        -- is not upvalue or is referenced by _G
 -- test.lua: return { function func() return "new" end }
 require("hotfix").hotfix_module("test")
 test.func()  -- "new"
 func()       -- "old"
 ```

+Todo: Replace functions of local variables in all threads using:

+    debug.getlocal ([thread,] f, local)
+    debug.setlocal ([thread,] level, local, value)

 hotfix do have side-effect.
 Global variables may be changed.
 In the following example, t is OK but math.sin is changed.